facebookresearch/fairscale/docs/source/tutorials/slowmo_ddp.rst

 SlowMo Distributed Data Parallel reduces the communication between different nodes while performing data parallel training.
 It is mainly useful for use on clusters with low interconnect speeds between different nodes.
-Let's see that your trainer looks like:
+When using SlowMo, the models on the different nodes are no longer kept in sync after each iteration, which leads to the optimization dynamics being affected.
+The end result is close to the results of Distributed Data Parallel, but is not exactly the same. but Let's suppose that your trainer looks like:

 .. code-block:: python